 Medaille College's Adult, Graduate and Online Admissions team is located 85 Humboldt.

-The Upward Bound team is located in 91 Humboldt.
+The TRiO Upward Bound Classic Program and the Upward Bound Math and Science Program teams are located in 91 Humboldt.

 103 Humboldt contains faculty offices the Department of Counseling and Clinical Psychology, as well as a conference area.